Blog Layout

 After being served, the tenant will have an opportunity to respond to the complaint.
 However, in California, tenants aren’t required to file a formal, written answer to an eviction complaint.

 If the tenant fails to respond, the court will most likely issue a default judgment.
-In these cases the default judgment will be in your favor.
+In these cases the default judgment will be in the landlords favor.

 But if the tenant responds, then you, as the landlord, must file a request for a hearing.
 Normally, the trial date will be set anywhere between 5 and 15 days later, depending on how the summons and complaint was served to the tenant.
-Take this time to research local ordinances for anything that can help you in your case.
+The landlord should take this time to research local ordinances for anything that can help you in your case.

 Step #4: Court Hearing & Judgment

-During the hearing, unless a default judgment is ruled, the court will give both parties an opportunity to present their cases.
+During the hearing, unless a default judgment is ruled, the court will give both the landlord and the tenant an opportunity to present their cases.
 Landlords need to prove your case in court as to why you’re evicting the tenant.
-On your tenant’s part, they will need to prove why they shouldn’t move out and you cannot begin the eviction procedure.
+On your tenant’s part, they will need to prove why they shouldn’t move out and you cannot begin the California eviction procedure.
 If the landlord used unlawful methods, the tenant can begin an unlawful detainer lawsuit.
 For this you will to pay court costs and need a lawyer.
 Attorney's fees will often vary by firm.

 how to evict california tenant in a california eviction